Adolfo (designer)

-Adolfo Faustino Sardiña (February 15, 1923 – November 27, 2021), professionally known as Adolfo, was a Cuban-born American fashion designer who started out as a milliner in the 1950s.
+Adolfo Faustino Sardiña (February 15, 1923 – November 27, 2021), professionally known as Adolfo, was an American fashion designer who started out as a milliner in the 1950s.
 While chief designer for the wholesale milliners Emme, he won the Coty Award and the Neiman Marcus Fashion Award.
 In 1963 he set up his own salon in New York, firstly as a milliner, and then focusing on clothing.
 He retired from fashion design in 1993.

 Early life

 Adolfo Sardiña was born in Cárdenas, Cuba on February 15, 1923.
 His mother, Marina Gonzales, was Irish; his father, Waldo Sardiña, who worked as a lawyer, Spanish.
 Marina died in childbirth, and Waldo died sometime during Adolfo's early childhood.
 As a result, he was raised by his aunt, María López, and his godfather.
 He attended the St Ignacio de Loyola Jesuit School in Havana and served in the Cuban Army.
-In 1948 Adolfo immigrated to New York, but wouldn't become an official US citizen until 1958.
+In 1948 Adolfo immigrated to New York, but would not become an official US citizen until 1958.